-Rebates are available for ENERGY STAR-qualified washers, refrigerators, freezers, dishwashers and ventless dryers.
+Rebates are available for ENERGY STAR certified washers, refrigerators, freezers, dishwashers and ventless dryers.

 Washers, refrigerators, freezers and dishwashers

 Washers, refrigerators, freezers, dishwashers and ventless dryers must be ENERGY STAR certified to qualify for the rebate.
 Submit the EnerGuide label with the ENERGY STAR label that comes with your appliance as part of your rebate package documentation.
 View a complete listing of ENERGY STAR appliances.

 You may be eligible for an additional $50 refrigerator retirement rebate if you are replacing an inefficient refrigerator that is 10 years or older.

 Ventless dryers must be ENERGY STAR certified to qualify for a rebate.
 Traditional and ventless dryers use heated air to dry clothes.
 A traditional dryer exhausts the hot moist air from the house through a vent.
 A ventless dryer cools the hot moist air, condensing and collecting it.
 The water is removed from the dryer by a drain or tray.
 Ventless dryers eliminate the need for a vent penetrating through the wall of a house.
 This can reduce air leakage and combustion spillage from backdrafting of fossil-fueled heating appliances.

 A cold climate heat pump can be an efficient way to heat your Yukon home with electric heat.

 Wood and pellet stove, furnace and boiler rebates